raspberrypilearning/documenting-your-code/en/step_4.md

 If you look through the `card.py` program, you will notice that there is no additional information in the code that describes how it works or how to use it.

-This is a small program, so you could probably review the code and work out how the interface works and what each function does.
-But what if this program had a thousand lines of code?
-Or a million?
-Then it would be difficult or impossible to work out how it works, so you would need some additional information.
+The program is small, so you could probably review the code and work out how the interface works and what each function does.
+But what about programs that have a thousand lines of code?
+Or even a million?
+It would be extremely difficult and time-consuming to figure out how such big programs work without some additional information.

-Python allows you to add information about your program into the code using [**docstrings**](https://www.python.org/dev/peps/pep-0257/#what-is-a-docstring), and these are the basis for creating documentation for your code.
+Python allows you to add information about your program into the code using [**docstrings**](https://www.python.org/dev/peps/pep-0257/#what-is-a-docstring).
+Docstrings are the basis for creating documentation for your code.

-You add docstrings to code using triple double-quotes `"""` at the start of a module, class, or function:
+You add docstrings at the start of a module, class, or function in the form of a string framed by three double quotation marks `"""` on either side:

 ```python
 def helloworld():